 Protected bicycle lanes consist of a separated lane for cyclists on each side of the street.
 Cyclists are protected from motor vehicles by a kerb.
 Protected bicycle lanes reduce the risk to cyclists by eliminating the hazards imposed by motor vehicles, such as dooring and collision.

 When protected bicycle have been built, people feel safer and participation rates increase, especially amongst children and seniors.
-Thus, protected bicycle lanes are key to building 8 to 80 cities.
+Thus, protected bicycle lanes are key to building cities for all ages and abilities.

 VicRoads guidance